BenjaminUJun/matatabi_script/importer/netflow/README.md

 # Description
 - The script imports daily netflow data which is gathered by nfcapd on a MATATABI table.
 The script use nfdump tool in the data conversion.
 The table definition is available on "schema" directory.
+- example data stored in data directory was anonymised.

 # Usage
 - one shot (impport netflow files which gathered at the 1st argument date < YYYYMMDD >)